 For a glossary of housing terms used in this report, see Appendix A.

-Housing has been part of past and ongoing local conversations about community sustainability, resident satisfaction, race and equity, and agefriendliness.
+resident satisfaction, race and equity, and agefriendliness.
 Efforts such as SpeakUp HLV, the city's Race and Equity Plan, and the Action Plan to Increase Age Friendliness have elevated the importance of the following housing issues: